RedisLabs/redisraft/README.md

 redis-cli -p 5001 RAFT SET mykey myvalue
 ```

-## How it works
+## Implementation

-The module is implemented around [Standalone C library implementation of
+The module uses [Standalone C library implementation of
 Raft](https://github.com/willemt/raft) by Willem-Hendrik Thiart.

 A single `RAFT` command is implemented as a prefix command for users to submit